 I usually do not use corn in rice or curries.
-I have tried frozen mixed vegetables which also has some corn in it but I really did not care much for the corn.
-I do not like sweet in my rice and curries and that is probably the reason I usually avoid cooking with corn or sweet corn.
 However, I love baby corn in Chinese food though.
 I wanted to cook something with baby corn but could not find fresh or frozen baby corn and I am not a big fan of canned food in general.
 It was a bit challenging for me to come up with a menu for this theme.
 All the corn varieties I usually prepare are snacks, although we sometimes eat these corn varieties for lunch and dinner.
 Since I posted a salad yesterday, I thought I would do a snack item today.

 One of U's cousins owns a restaurant back home and during one of my visits to Hyderabad, he had some cooking trails with a few chefs.
 One of the items prepared during the trials was crispy corn.
 I totally loved it and upon request, the chef gave us his recipe.
 He did not give the measurements though.
 I do remember the chef mentioning that Green Giant canned corn is what he always used for this recipe and no egg.
 He deep fried the corn and then tempered it with some garlic, green chilies and soya sauce.
 I do not remember if he added any more ingredients.
 Soon after coming back, I did make this recipe a few times but never noted down the recipe.
 I have not made this recipe in a long time and thought of making it again today.